 Every theme provides a unique combination of options.
-Most, such as our default theme, Twenty Twelve, include basic options for customizing the look and feel of your blog.
-We’ve also added several “Pro” themes with advanced features for building front-page based Web sites.
+Most include basic options for customizing the look and feel of your blog.
+We’ve added several “Pro” themes with advanced features for building front-page based Web sites.
 Our large selection of mobile-ready and device-...

 You have two options for entering content: the Visual Editor or Text Editor.
 The Visual Editor gives you an interface similar to that of a word processor (i.e., MS Word).
 The Text Editor lets you enter content in HTML mark up and has buttons for most common HTML tags.Note: Not all HTML mark up is...